Suisun Marsh Natural History Association

 WHAT TO DO...

-However, if you find a baby of any kind - PLEASE fight the urge to jump in and rescue it immediately The mother may be off feeding and will return after time.
-Even baby squirrels that have been in a tree that was cut down can be returned to the mother through use of a rescue box.
-So unless you are certain that the mother has been killed, please - for the animal or bird's sake - allow time for the baby to reunite with the parent..
-For consultation, give us a call.
+However, if you find a baby of any kind - PLEASE (!) fight the urge to jump in and rescue it immediately!
+The mother may be off feeding and will return given time.
+Even baby squirrels that have fallen or been in a tree that was cut down can be returned to the mother through use of a rescue box.
+So unless you are certain that the mother has been killed, please - for the sake of the animal or bird - allow time for the baby to reunite with the parent.
+If you have any doubt, call us first for advice.

-If you find an injured or orphaned wild animal and - after having reviewed all of the items below - you determine that the best course of action is to get the animal to the Wildlife center, the following procedures should be followed
+If you do find an injured or orphaned wild animal or bird and - after having reviewed all of the items below - you decide to bring the animal to the Wildlife Center, the following procedures should be followed

 • Use a towel or blanket to toss over and cover it - and place it quickly and gently in a cardboard box.
-Use gloves, especially with mammals and large birds - and a firm, confident grip.
+Always use gloves, especially with mammals and large birds - and a firm, confident grip.
 Protect your eyes!

 • Try to keep it as quiet as possible, and in a dark place (box), to decrease stress before and during transporting.
 Do not attempt to feed it - and always bring it in as quickly as possible.

-Save yourself from the heartache of causing harm and do the right thing for the critter.
+• Save yourself from the heartache of causing harm and do the right thing for the animal.
 Bring it in as quickly as possible.
-If you'd like to help rehabilitate animals, perhaps you'd consider joining the Wildlife Center.
+If you'd like to help care for wildlife, perhaps you'd consider joining the Wildlife Center as a volunteer.

-The Suisun Wildlife center is open daily from 9:00 am to 6:00 pm.
-If you have found a wild animal that is in need of our assistance during off hours, follow the above procedures and keep the animal in a dark and quiet place until morning.
-Should the injury be serious, you can contact the Sunset Animal Clinic at (707) 425-4050.
+The Suisun Wildlife Center is open daily from 9:00 am to 6:00 pm in summer and 9:00 am to 4:00 pm in winter.
+If you have found a wild animal that is in need of our assistance during off hours, follow the above procedures and keep the animal in a warm, dark and quiet place until morning, then call Animal Control, your nearest humane society, or the Wildlife Center during the above hours.

-• If you have any questions or problems, please call us at the center - we're here to help.
+If you have any other questions or problems, please call us at the Wildlife Center - we're here to help.

 BABY BIRDS